gao-hongnan/gaohn-probability-stats/_sources/machine_learning_algorithms/generative/naive_bayes/naive_bayes_concept.md

 We have seen earlier that we can maximize the priors and likelihood (target and feature parameters) separately.

 Let's start with the priors.
-Let's state the expression from {eq}`eq:naive-bayes-max-priors` again,
+Let's state the expression from {eq}`eq:naive-bayes-max-priors` in definition {prf:ref}`def:naive-bayes-max-priors` again:

 $$
 \begin{align*}